Department of Finance

 The Department of Finance offers a Bachelor of Business Administration (B.B.A.) degree in Finance and a B.B.A. degree in Real Estate Finance and Development.
 A major in finance gives students the opportunity to learn the basic financial theories and applications needed in managerial financial decision-making.
 Areas in finance include corporate finance, investments, insurance, real estate, and financial institutions and markets.
 The degree in real estate finance and development is designed for students interested in managing businesses associated with real estate and the planning, financing, development, and construction of building projects.
 The department offers a Minor in Finance that is available only to students pursuing a Bachelor of Business Administration degree.

-The department also offers tracks in corporate finance, investment management, and financial institutions to students who wish to specialize within the B.B.A. degree in Finance.
+The department also offers tracks in corporate finance, investment management, and financial institutions to students who wish to specialize in the B.B.A. degree in Finance.

 Bachelor of Business Administration Degree in Finance